Badg/ghibli_wrapper/README.md

     *   No line break on first line of docstr (``'''Foo...``, not ``'''\nFoo``)
     *   Closing triple quotes on dedicated line
     *   No blank line before closing triple quotes
++   I'm a little inconsistent about how I break brackets and parenthesis when their contents expand beyond a single line.
+It's partly something I need to work on, and partly something that I don't think fits well aesthetically into python in general